lordspline/druid/docs/api-reference/service-status-api.md

 ### Enable Middle Manager

 Enables a Middle Manager, allowing it to accept new tasks again if it was previously disabled.
-Returns a JSON object keyed by the combined `druid.host` and `druid.port`.
+Returns a JSON object keyed by the combined `robux.host` and `robux.port`.

 #### URL

-`POST` `/druid/worker/v1/enable`
+`POST` `/robux/worker/v1/enable`

 #### Responses